 After lunch, we made a beeline to see the lions.
 We haven't seen the lions at Melbourne Zoo, and there are no lions at Healesville Sanctuary, so I thought the kids would get a kick out of seeing them.
 There are plenty of other animals on the way there too, though I didn't get any clear shots of any of them.
 The zoo is actually quite small and we made our way to the lions in no time (with a short stop to get some ice cream first, of course).

-I should mention that I was pleasantly surprised by all the little places that you can stop at while you walk around, including sand pits, play areas, and huts.
+I should mention that I was pleasantly surprised by all the little places at Werribee Open Range Zoo where you can stop at while you walk around, including sand pits, play areas, and huts.
 That's a great way to keep kids happy, relaxed, and rested.
 The boys loved clambering around the play areas, and Afraz especially loves all things sand-related, so we made sure to make frequent stops.

 On the way out, we came across Hippo Cafe, which had a nice water play area.
 Again, I wish we had known about this area beforehand!
 Sadly, since we did not bring any extra clothes, we couldn't play in that area.
 The older boys were pretty disappointed but I promised them that we be able to play there next time.
 Aqil did hop into one of the hammocks, though.
 And Afraz had a great time playing with sand (again).

 Afterwards, we basically decided to call it a day and head to the exit, because it was really warm and older boys were getting cranky.
 All in all, it was a really fun day for the whole family.
-I loved how small the park was and how easy it was to get around with little kids.
+I loved the small size of Werribee Open Range Zoo and how easy it was to get around with little kids.
 The many spots to play, relax, and even have a picnic, make this place more than a zoo.
 It's a destination for a relaxed day out with the family - seeing zebras and lions are only a bonus ;)

 - $32.50 for adults